hypercrypt/HCObjectSwitch/Readme.md

 - `Switch (object)`       Starts a switch clause on `object`
 - `Case (option)`         Code executed if the object matches option.
 This is implemented through blocks under the hood, thus when writing to variables in the enclosing scope they need to be `__block`.
 - `Default`               Code executed in the default case
-- `fallthroughTo(option)` Fall through to the option case.
+- `FallthroughTo(option)` Fall through to the option case.
 Cases can be skipped.
-- `fallThroughToDefault`  Fall through to the default case.
+- `FallThroughToDefault`  Fall through to the default case.
 Cases can be skipped.

 Parentheses around `Switch` and `Case` statements are required, as is the comma at the end of the parenthesis.

+`Switch (nil)` will execute the `Default` case, even if one of the other cases is nil.
+The `Default` case is not required.

+* Since version 1.1, having a case evaluate to `nil` does not cause an exception.
+The case will not be executed though.

 ##License